corenting/eddrit/README.md

 2. Install [Poetry](https://python-poetry.org/) which is used to manage dependencies of the project.
 3. Download the repository and run "make init" to install the dependencies.
 4. You can then run the app through gunicorn, for example with the following command: `poetry run gunicorn eddrit.app:app -w 4 -k uvicorn.workers.UvicornWorker -b 0.0.0.0:8080`

+## ⚠️ Rate-limiting

+By default, eddrit will mimic the official Android app to bypass the rate-limiting (huge thanks to [redlib](https://github.com/redlib-org/redlib) for the implementation) and use the `oauth.reddit.com` domain to fetch the data.

+If you want, you can instead use the `old.reddit.com` .json endpoints that don't require authentication (**you may encounter rate-limiting or may be blocked from Reddit**).
+To enable this mode, set the environment variable `SPOOFED_CLIENT` (directly or through an .env file) to `none`.

 ## Donations